ETdoFresh/Blog/content/post/import/2017/2017-05-06-creating-a-managed-3d-physics-engine-in-c-part-i-introduction.md

   </tr>
 </table>

-I am going to choose Single because it&#8217;s faster, smaller, and basically it is almost exclusively used by Unity.
-That&#8217;s where I&#8217;ll be doing all my testing.
+I am going to choose Single because it's faster, smaller, and basically it is almost exclusively used by Unity.
+That's where I'll be doing all my testing.
 Another goal of mine is to structure our code so that we can change between single and double pretty painlessly.

 ### Vector3